Pravinraj-404/Smart-Height-and-Weight-Measurement-System/README.md

 <div align="center">

-##  If you found this project useful, don't forget to Star this repository!
+##  If you found this project useful, don't forget to Star this repository (:

 ### Made with ESP32